 Alice in Suburbia The Eunoia Review

-Alan Spade, a tired police officer, finds a mentally unstable girl who claims to be Alice from the popular children's tale Alice in Wonderland After he takes her in, it becomes unclear whether she's actually mad...or if the Cheshire Cat was right: "We're all mad here."
+Alan Spade, a tired police officer, finds a mentally unstable girl who claims to be Alice from the popular children's tale Alice in Wonderland.
+After he takes her in, it becomes unclear whether she's just a confused young lady ... or if the Cheshire Cat was right: "We're all mad here."